Proper Training for Professionals

-As our sexually saturated culture brings the problem of pornography and other forms of sexual acting out into the public eye, more people are seeking help for sex and co-sex addiction.
+As our sexually saturated culture brings the problem of pornography and other forms of sexual acting out into the public eye, more people and their partners are seeking help for sex addiction.
 As a clinician, pastor, physician or support group leader, you are uniquely positioned to guide or assist the healing process.
 Are you equipped?

 Learn Proper Tools

 Bethesda Workshops provides training for clinicians, pastors and lay helpers.
 Our Therapist Observer program allows professionals to sit in on an actual treatment workshop.
 We also offer teaching conferences, CEU events, and church seminars.

 Unfortunately, many Christian helpers are ill-equipped to address sexual addiction or to help partners of sex addicts.
 Standard approaches like cognitive-behavioral therapy and using scripture alone are rarely effective.
 In fact, uninformed Christian counseling often adds to the sufferer’s shame and makes the problem worse.
 Appropriate training is vital.

 The field of treating sexual addiction is still relatively young and competent training isn’t widely available.
 The other Bethesda Workshops Position Papers outline an appropriate clinical approach for numerous topics.
 This Paper takes the opposite slant and details typical mistakes made by untrained professionals.